RamenDR/ramen/test/README.md

 You must use the same `--name-prefix` when stopping or deleting the environments.

-#### Running scripts manually
+#### Running addons hooks manually

-When debugging scripts it is useful to run them manually:
+When debugging addons hooks it is useful to run them manually:

 ```
 $ example/start ex1